JohnboyJovi/study-framework-wiki/EyeTracking.md

-To add eye tracking you have to add the ``SRanipal`` plugin to your project it can be downloaded as part of the SDK [here](https://developer-express.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/download/latest/)
+To add eye tracking you have to add the ``SRanipal`` plugin to your project it can be downloaded as part of the SDK [here](https://developer-express.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/download/latest/) (HTC Vive account required)